Endava/cats/README.md

 - `ExtremePositiveValueInIntegerFieldsFuzzer` - iterate through each Integer field and send requests with the highest value possible (9223372036854775807 for int32 and 18446744073709551614 for int64) in the targeted field
 - `IntegerFieldsLeftBoundaryFuzzer` - iterate through each Integer field and send requests with outside the range values on the left side in the targeted field
 - `IntegerFieldsRightBoundaryFuzzer` - iterate through each Integer field and send requests with outside the range values on the right side in the targeted field
 - `InvalidValuesInEnumsFieldsFuzzer` - iterate through each ENUM field and send invalid values
+- `InvalidValuesInEnumsFieldsFuzzer` - iterate through each ENUM field and send invalid values
 - `LeadingWhitespacesInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode whitespaces and invisible separators prefixing the current value in the targeted field
 - `LeadingControlCharsInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode control chars prefixing the current value in the targeted field